1. Don’t let your money lose value.

 Traditionally considered, especially for ordinary folks building their lives and families off hard work and a 9-5, debt is bad, dangerous and to be avoided at all costs.
 However, debt can also be used positively in ways to help grow your wealth.
 Once a tool of the rich that was looked down on by ma and pa, using debt positively to increase your returns and maximise your tax benefits is accessible to most people who own at least one significant asset, such as a house.

 The key to using debt to positively increase your wealth is based on good debt and bad debt.
 It’s important to remove bad or inefficient debt as soon as possible, as this will reduce your wealth through high-interest rates and fees.
 This could look like prioritising paying off credit cards, consolidating personal loans or using debt-recycling.
-Good debt can be used to leverage greater returns on investment or create wealth-building assets that appreciate in value, and often has accompanying tax benefits.
+Good debt can be used to leverage greater returns on investment or create wealth-building assets that appreciate in value, and often have accompanying tax benefits.

 One common way that someone like you might use this strategy to grow wealth is through your home equity.
 The value accumulated in the asset of your home can be used to purchase an investment property in a good location, which can begin to earn money for your family.
 You could also use this money to invest in shares that increase in value over time.
 This strategy is known as gearing.
-In this way, bad debt, that was sucking away money through interest, can be turned to good debt that is earning you income.
+In this way, bad debt, which was sucking away money through interest, can be turned into good debt that is earning you income.

 3. Create cash flow with income streams